Connecting to secure clusters

 When Data Science Studio logs in to the Kerberos authentication service using its keytab, it typically receives credentials with a limited lifetime.
 In order to be able to permanently access the Hadoop cluster, Data Science Studio continuously renews these credentials by logging again to the Kerberos service, on a configurable periodic basis.

 The default renewal period is one hour, which should be compatible with most Kerberos configurations (where credential lifetimes are typically on the order of one day).
-It is possible to adjust this behaviour however, by way of two more configuration keys to add to the file DATA_DIR/config/dip.properties:
+It is possible to adjust this behavior however, by way of two more configuration keys to add to the file DATA_DIR/config/dip.properties:

 # Kerberos login period, in seconds - default 1 hour